manwar/perlweeklychallenge-club/challenge-240/matthias-muth/README.md

-# Short Acronyms, and a Short Solution
+# Short Acronyms, and Short Solutions

 **Challenge 240 solutions in Perl by Matthias Muth**